What are the current building codes for the City of Dublin?

 How and when do I pay for a permit?

-The fees are outlined in the fee schedule and are due when the permit is issued, not when you make application.
+The fees are outlined in the fee schedule and are due at the time of application.
 Building permits are based on square footage (as are electrical and HVAC) so the costs fluctuate depending upon the size of the project.
 Plumbing fees are calculated by fixture.
 Please look at the “Fees” section for further information.
-You may pay by cash, check, Visa or MasterCard or Discover
+You may pay by Credit Card, Online Bank Account.

 When can I start work?